accurat/accurapp/README.md

 }
 ```
 Under the hood, the loader basically wraps the svg file inside a react component, so you can treat it as such.

+This strips the svg file from its original styles, because it inherits the style from the color you give it through `fill="currentColor"`.
+If you want to keep the colors instead, call the svg like this: `pencil.colors.svg`.

 Furthermore it optimizes and minifies the svg using [svgo](https://github.com/svg/svgo), so it cleans up automatically the ugly and noisy svg that Illustrator exports 🙌.
 </details>